dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_managing_messages-->

-*Note: the Web-API calls discussed in this section were introduced in DHIS 2.17*

 As users receive and send messages, conversations will start to pile up in their inboxes, eventually becoming laborious to track.
 We will now have a look at managing a users message inbox by removing and marking conversations through the Web-API.
-We will do so by performing some maintenance in the inbox of the *DHIS Administrator* user.
+We will do so by performing some maintenance in the inbox of the "DHIS Administrator" user.

 First, let's have a look at removing a few messages from the inbox.
 Be sure to note that all removal operations described here only remove the